ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 below) ; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.

+DMARC Aggregate Feedback Reports have the root element "feedback" with its XML namespace set to the DMARC namespace.

+The XML root element contains up to 5 different types of elements, in order: "version", "report_metadata", "policy_published", "extension", then one or more "record" elements.

 1. "version": **OPTIONAL**

     **MUST** have the value 1.0.